freiflo/RaspberryPi-Neopixel/README.md

 ![image](https://user-images.githubusercontent.com/72065170/112108712-dd67bb80-8bb0-11eb-9eb3-253b68de7269.png)

 Make sure to use a suitable powersupply, depending on the length of the LED-strip you might need a lot of power.

+Depending on the levelshifter used the wiring might change, the datasheet for the 74ABT125N is provided in the directory.

+There are other ways of wiring this circuit here: https://www.thegeekpub.com/15990/wiring-ws2812b-addressable-leds-to-the-raspbery-pi/#:~:text=%20Options%20for%20Wiring%20the%20WS2812b%20to%20the,It%20is%20possible%20in%20a%20pinch...%20More